cs50nestm/programs/old-friends-fahrenheit/README.md

 <img src="offCode2.png" width="100%">

 <p>we then have access to two special variables that we can use inside of main.
-First is argc, which is an integer variable that tells us how many things the user typed in at the command line, and second is argv, which is an array of strings representing exactly what the user typed.</p>
+First is <code>argc</code>, which is an integer variable that tells us how many things the user typed in at the command line, and second is <code>argv</code>, which is an array of strings representing exactly what the user typed.</p>
 </details>

 Remember how to check for the correct number of command line arguments?